Gabby Giffords: Immigration and border security

-Gun control
+Gun violence prevention

-In 2008, before being shot, Giffords opposed Washington, D.C. prohibitions on possession of handguns in the home and having usable firearms there, signing an amicus brief with the U.S. Supreme Court to support its overturn.
+In 2008, before being shot, Giffords opposed prohibitions in Washington, D.C., on the possession of handguns in the home and having usable firearms there, signing an amicus brief with the U.S. Supreme Court in District of Columbia v.
+Heller to support its overturn.

-In January 2013, Giffords and her husband Mark Kelly started a political action committee called Americans for Responsible Solutions whose mission is to promote gun-control legislation with elected officials and the general public.
-The couple supports "keeping guns out of the hands of dangerous people like criminals, terrorists, and the mentally ill".
+In January 2013, Giffords and her husband Mark Kelly, motivated by the Sandy Hook shooting and their own experience with gun violence, started an organization called Americans for Responsible Solutions, whose mission was to promote gun safety legislation with elected officials and the general public.
+In 2016, the Law Center to Prevent Gun Violence merged with Americans for Responsible Solutions, changing the organization’s name to GIFFORDS and the organization changed its name to Giffords Law Center to Prevent Gun Violence in 2017.
+GIFFORDS seeks to unite gun owners and gun safety advocates in a unified front against all forms of gun violence.
+The organization also includes the coalition Gun Owners for Safety, a forum for gun owners across the nation to mobilize in support of sensible solutions to gun violence.

-Other proposals from Giffords and Kelly include limiting the sale of certain magazines, limiting the sale of assault weapons, and stopping gun trafficking.

 Giffords was a surprise witness at a Senate Judiciary Committee hearing on gun violence on January 30, 2013.
 In a halting voice, she called for Congress to pass tougher laws on guns, saying "too many children are dying."
 Giffords is right-handed; her speech therapist had to write out her statement for her since her right arm was paralyzed in the shooting.

-In 2017, after the Las Vegas shooting that killed 58 and injured 546, she implored lawmakers to take action, saying she "knows the horror of gun violence all too well".
+In 2017, after the Las Vegas shooting that killed 58 and injured 546, she implored lawmakers to take action, saying she "knows the horror of gun violence all too well."

-In 2020 she spoke on the third night of the 2020 Democratic National Convention, urging action on gun control.
+Giffords spoke on the third night of the 2020 Democratic National Convention, urging action on gun control.
 She worked with a speech therapist for months in preparation for the speech, and also performed "America" on the French horn, an instrument she had played as a teen, as a symbol of her recovery.

+In 2022, she launched the GIFFORDS Center for Violence Intervention to promote "evidence-based, community-driven strategies to reduce gun violence" and assist communities in community violence intervention efforts.

+Giffords endorsed Kamala Harris' campaigns for U.S. senate in 2016 and president in 2024, declaring the election a "choice between Harris, who would sign a ban on assault weapons, and more gun violence under Donald Trump, who gun-rights groups back."